ktw5691/academic-kickstart/content/home/featured/index.md

 # `featured = true` in their front matter.

-widget = "featured"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 80  # Order that this section will appear.
+widget = "featured"  # Do not modify this line! headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.

-headless = true

 title = "Featured Publications" subtitle = ""